-My goal is become an entity of the Knowledge Graph and show answers to conversational questions related to me.
+My goal is to become an entity of the Knowledge Graph and show answers to conversational questions related to me.

-What I needed to achieve my goal:
+What did I need to achieve my goal?

 - Personal website and social media accounts

 If you want to become an entity, you have to be visible on the Internet.
 It’s necessary to have a personal website but I also recommend having a profile on main social networks, such as Facebook, Twitter, Google+ and LinkedIn.
 Every mention about you can increase your chance to succeed.

 Step 1: Create a Wikipedia Profile (March 21, 2014)

 I’ve set up my Wikipedia profile, filled out a basic description about myself and attached social media links.
 Introduce yourself or your business in a non-commercial way based on facts because admins are uncompromising.

 Step 2: Create a Freebase Topic (April 5, 2014)

 Let’s take a look to another step: Freebase.
 It’s described as an open and shared database of the world’s knowledge and was acquired by Google in 2010.
 I’ve created an account and established a new topic, Robin Rozhon (type Person).
 I’ve filled out basic information, such as name, profession, links to my social profiles, education, date of birth, places where I’ve lived, etc. It’s up to you how much personal information you want to share.